Grades 8-12.

 Afternoon Session

 This camp will present the basic concepts of forensic science and the career fields which are available.
-It will explain the duties and responsibilities of crime scene investigators and present topics related to photography, DNA, fingerprints, footprints, the several types of evidence, the proper procedures, methods and techniques for the collection and preservation of crime scene evidence as well as their value to the forensic scientist.
+It will explain the duties and responsibilities of crime scene investigators and present topics related to photography, DNA, fingerprints, footprints, the various types of evidence, the proper procedures, methods and techniques for the collection and preservation of crime scene evidence as well as their value to the forensic scientist.
 The camp will provide a realistic overview of the processes involved in an investigation, from its inception to the final adjudication in court and the scientific technology used by our criminal justice system.
-Students also can participate in hands-on activities.
+Students will also have the opportunity to participate in hands-on activities.

 About the Instructor

-Mary Ann Hobar is an Adjunct Instructor in the Criminal Justice Program at Villa Maria College with an MS in Criminal Justice.
-She has spent over 25 years working in the criminal justice field, including serving as a police office, detective, and patrol lieutenant.
+Mary Ann Hobar is the Chair of the Criminal Justice Department at Villa Maria College with an MS in Criminal Justice.
+She has spent over 25 years working in the criminal justice field, including serving as a police officer, detective and patrol lieutenant.
 She has taught police recruits at the CPS Law Enforcement Training Academy and instructed college students in the field of crime scene investigation.
-Mary Ann is an active member of the International Assoc. for Identification, the American College of Forensic Examiners Institute, and a licensed private investigator.
+Mary Ann is an active member of the International Assoc. for Identification, the American College of Forensic Examiners Institute and a licensed private investigator.

 Afternoon Session